-In ride-hailing, the platform such as Uber, Pathao, MUV controls the demand meaning the customer interaction thus have the power to dictate the terms of the business.
+In ride-hailing, platform such as Uber, Pathao, and MUV controls the demand meaning the customer interaction thus have the power to dictate the terms of the business.

 Let me explain.
-For instance, in Dhaka there are two ride-hailing companies, hypothetically speaking, company X and company Y and drivers and riders depend on these two companies for rides, albeit for entirely different reasons - drivers for earning money, riders for transportation.
+For instance, in Dhaka, there are two ride-hailing companies, hypothetically speaking, company X and company Y, and drivers and riders depend on these two companies for rides, albeit for entirely different reasons - drivers for earning money, and riders for transportation.

 Essentially, drivers follow the riders, wherever there is a rider, a driver will go to serve him/her because that’s how he or she gets paid.
 This means any company that can attract more riders can also attract more drivers and at the same time, more rides means more liquidity of the cars and bikes and thus more rides for the bikers and better service for the riders.

 Now, if you pay attention, it does not matter how many ride-hailing apps you use as a driver, you can serve riders from only one app at a time.
-Every time you take a rider from company X means you can’t serve a rider from company Y. When these numbers for company X continues to grow, the same numbers for company Y essentially diminishes.
+Every time you take a rider from company X you can’t serve a rider from company Y. When these numbers for company X continue to grow, the same numbers for company Y essentially diminish.

 This is why it does not matter how many apps a driver uses for finding riders, he/she can’t serve more than one customer at a time.

-This is also the not-so-obvious network effect of the ride-hailing business that enables a kind of winner takes it all reality where it is not essentially more drivers bring more drivers, it is a slightly different, more riders bring more drivers and vice versa.
+This is also the not-so-obvious network effect of the ride-hailing business that enables a kind of winner-takes-it-all-all reality where it is not essentially more drivers bring more drivers, it is a slightly different, more riders bring more drivers, and vice versa.
 This is one dynamic.

-If the platforms see a point in changing the rules of the game, they can easily exclude a driver, punish a driver or take measures against any other stakeholder involved in the business.
-Now the matter of concern is that should we allow this sort of power to any one platform?
+If the platforms see a point in changing the rules of the game, they can easily exclude a driver, punish a driver, or take measures against any other stakeholder involved in the business.
+Now the matter of concern is whether should we allow this sort of power to any one platform.
 And if so what should be the mechanism that we can use for making sure that the power is being used justly?